Castor, Alberta: Tourism

 Castor's tourism peaks during the summer months.
-Each year Castor's lake-like creek that wraps around the north-east end of the town, is a large drawing point for visitors.
-This one of a kind creek is framed by sandstone cliffs, and a visit will usually be filled with numerous wildlife sightings.
-The creek is one of the best places on the Alberta prairies for Kayaking and paddle-boarding.
+Each year Castor Creek, which wraps around the north-east end of the town, draws many tourists.
+The creek is lined by sandstone cliffs, and is a good place for Kayaking and paddle-boarding.
 Other creek activities include motor-boating and swimming.
-On dry years natural beaches form at the base of some of the cliffs, giving visitors opportunities to dock their kayaks, during parts of creek.
-In addition to the creek, the town hosts many museums, including the towns original hospital dating back to 1911, the Machine Shed Museum, the Pharmacy Museum housed in the towns original drug store, the Beaver School Museum, the historic All Saints Anglican Church, the Grain Elevator Historical Site, and the Train Station Museum.
+In addition to the creek, the town has many museums, including the towns original hospital dating back to 1911, the Machine Shed Museum, the Pharmacy Museum housed in the towns original drug store, the Beaver School Museum, the historic All Saints Anglican Church, the Grain Elevator Historical Site, and the Train Station Museum.

 Economy

-The town's main industries are agriculture, mining and oil and gas services.
+The town's main industries are agriculture, mining, and oil and gas services.

 Infrastructure

 Castor is home to the Our Lady of the Rosary Hospital.

 Education

-The Town of Castor has two schools, one Public named Gus Wetter School and one Catholic named Theresetta Catholic School.
-A source of humour for those familiar with Castor is the name of Gus Wetter's school men's sports teams: The Castor Raiders.
+The Castor has two schools, one Public named Gus Wetter School and one Catholic named Theresetta Catholic School.

 Media

-The local newspaper is the Castor Advance covering news events occurring in Castor as well as neighbouring communities.
+The local newspaper, the Castor Advance ceased publication in 2024.